kaustesseract/DexAvatar/README.md

 bash scripts/bug_fix_dexavatar.sh
 conda deactivate
 ~~~
-Download the signfy frames, from [this link](https://sgnify.is.tue.mpg.de/download.php) and place them in the ./data folder.
+Download the signfy frames from [this link](https://sgnify.is.tue.mpg.de/download.php) and place them in the ./data folder.
 For evaluation, also download the smplxgt files.

 The folder structure should be as follows:
 ~~~